codyfcook/nomics/README.md

 # Nomics

-Containing general utilities/functions often useful for economic analyses at Uber.
+Containing general utilities/functions often useful for economic analyses.
 More detailed documentation is found in the comments of the code itself

 To install it run